rudwls608401/ShootingGame/README.md

 How to run : If you want to build, following this.

-             click to the right mouse button to go to enter a core.ShootingGameMain. click to the "Run As" -> "Java Application" with left mouse button and
+             click to the right mouse button to go to enter a core.ShootingGameMain. click to the "Run As" -> "Java Application" with left mouse button.